curtispuetz/pypp-docs/docs/lang_features/manual_memory_management.md

 ## Using pass-by-value

 When working with a function parameter or class data member that is pass-by-value, it is recommended that you only pass a temporary argument or pass using `mov()`.
-In fact, in a later Py++ version, it might become a transpilation error if you try to pass something else.
+In fact, in a later Py++ version, it might result in a transpiler error if you try to pass something else.

 I'll show now what a temporary is and what `mov()` is.